setiQuest/seti_signal_sim/README.md

 # SETI Simulation Signals

 This code generates various classes of complex-valued time-series signals that are similar to signals observed at the Allen Telescope Array, operated by the SETI Instititue.
 You can see what some of these signal classes look like by [reading this blog post](https://medium.com/ibm-watson-data-lab/using-artificial-intelligence-to-search-for-extraterrestrial-intelligence-ec19169e01af).
-We have also [published a paper](http://xxx.lanl.gov/abs/1803.08624) that contains information on the analytical model of these signals.
+We have also [published a paper](http://xxx.lanl.gov/abs/1803.08624) that contains information on the analytical model of these signals, along with work done to use convolutional neural networks to identify the different signal classes from their spectrogram representations.

 The output simulation files (named `<uuid>.dat`) are simple: A JSON header, followed by a newline (`\n`), an optional 2nd JSON header followed by a newline, and then some number of bytes that hold the complex-valued time-series data.
 Each time-step comes in 2-byte pairs where the first byte is the real value and the second byte is the imaginary value.
 These data files can be read with the [`ibmseti` Python package](https://github.com/ibm-watson-data-lab/ibmseti).
 That python package can also be used to do some basic signal processing and caclulate spectrogram.

 This code is in relatively poor shape.
 One may be inclined to call it "research-level code" (i.e. not consumer-friendly and no unit tests) and there are no guarantees.
 We really only know that it works on our local systems and an external Apache Spark (2.1.0) cluster.
 (Also, please note that we are not expert programmers and have added Scala code as a learning exercise.)
-*Please do not hesitate to contact the authers, submit Issues, or PRs if you have problems!*
+*Please do not hesitate to contact the authors, submit Issues, or PRs if you have problems!*

 This code was developed on a Mac with JDK SE version 8 and and Scala Build Tool (SBT) version 0.13.